JaronLouise/smoke-detector-app/README.md

 - **RGB LED Module:** Serves as an indicator regarding the current condition of the environment

 ## :gear: Technologies Used
+- **Frontend:**: Android Studio (Java) – for designing and implementing the mobile app interface.
+- **Backend:** Firebase Cloud Functions – for managing server-side logic and sending push notifications.
+- **Database:** Firebase Realtime Database – for storing and synchronizing real-time data.
+- **Notifications:** Firebase Cloud Messaging (FCM) – for delivering push notifications.
+- **Communication:** SMS API – for sending emergency text alerts.

-- **Version Control**: Git and GitHub – for collaborative development and version management.
+- **Version Control:** Git and GitHub – for collaborative development and version management.